 When your car is inspected, one area that will get looked at is the coolant system.
 What’s important to understand is that by replacing your engine’s coolant, you can effectively get cheap insurance against the harsh temperatures of summer.

-A sun shield can do a lot to protect your car’s interior, as can a conditioner if any of your interior is made from leather.
+A sun shield can do a lot to protect your car’s interior, as well as a conditioner if any of your interior is made from leather.
 Just remember that regardless of what you do to keep your car’s interior cool, it’s never OK to leave a child or pet behind in the car.